How do private search engines make money?

 Open-source search engines with privacy focus

-Givero offers open-source bangs and instant answers, DuckDuckGo has closed its open-source offerings.
-Searx is the Open Source solution for software-savvy users can run as their own decentralized service.
+Givero offers open-source bangs and instant answers, DuckDuckGo has terminated contribution for its open-source offerings.
+Searx is the Open Source solution for software-savvy users who can run it as their own decentralized service.
 If you want further details do read the post comparison of private search engines.